ERA 2026 Research Internships will open in April 2026. In the meantime, you can explore last year’s internships below for reference.

 Eligibility

-The initiative is currently open to students from *underrepresented backgrounds who study at either City St George’s, Leeds Beckett, or Buckinghamshire New University.
+The initiative is currently open to undergraduate students from *underrepresented backgrounds who study at either City St George’s, Leeds Beckett, or Buckinghamshire New University.

 *If you receive a university bursary and/or are registered with the disability service and/or are from an ethnic minority / global majority background, you are eligible to apply.